AgoraIO-Community/tutoring-reference-app/README.md

     return data
 ```

-Then we call that endpoint from our Flutter application whenever the endCall button is pressed, and our Real Time Transcription will be  complete.
+Then we call that endpoint from our Flutter application whenever the endCall button is pressed, and our real-time transcription will be  complete.
 ```dart
 http.get(Uri.parse(
   'https://agora-server-hr4b.onrender.com/stop-transcribing/$taskId/$builderToken'));